 Fix-4 Update the WiFi network driver

-Wait till Windows searches for compatible driver for your WiFi driver, downloads it and installs it.
+Wait till Windows searches for the compatible driver for your WiFi driver, downloads it and installs it.

 Reboot your computer.